DebugUndefinedErrorexceptions.

 {% end %}

-Missing attribute access returns an_Undefinedsentinel (not an empty string).
+Withstrict_undefined=False (opt-in), missing attribute access returns an _Undefinedsentinel.
 The sentinel is:

 - Falsy —